EarthmanT/e2e/README.md

-# End-to-end Solutions Package
+# End-to-end Solution Package

-This End-to-end solutions package uses novel applications to demonstrate Cloudify functionality.
+This end-to-end solution package uses pre-configured applications to demonstrate Cloudify functionality.
 It is intended as a sales aid.

-The solutions package tells the story of an organization with a private Openstack cloud and a public AWS cloud.
-You will reenact this story in the following demo script.
+The solution package tells the story of an organization with a private Openstack cloud and a public AWS cloud.
+You can use the story steps to demonstrate the story.

-The following Cloudify features are used:
+The story in the end-to-end solution package covers these Cloudify features:

-  * Multiple Management Networks (Multi-Cloud).
+  * Multiple management networks (Multi-cloud)
-  * Traditional VMs, Containers, and Kubernetes Orchestration (Hybrid-Cloud).
+  * Traditional VMs, containers, and Kubernetes orchestration (Hybrid-cloud)
-  * Multi-tenancy.
+  * Multi-tenancy
-  * Deployment Proxy (Deployments as a Service).
+  * Deployment proxy (Deployments as a Service)
-  * Secrets, both tenant-wide and global.
+  * Global and tenant secrets
-  * Scaling.
+  * Scaling

-## Table of Contents
+## Story Steps

-There are several steps:
+There are several steps in this story:

 * [Preparation](#preparation)
   * [Create Lab](#create-lab)